 The campaign didn’t come out of thin air.
 We didn’t just guess it would work.
 We knew it would work.
-There’s only a few companies that do branding, design, communications and advertising like we do.
+There are only a few companies that do branding, design, communications, and advertising as we do.

 Allow us to help your business excel, if you want to make more money.
 Yes, we are going to suggest something you wouldn’t expect but, that’s one of the reasons clients hire us.